nobidev/cilium/Documentation/cmdref/cilium-agent.md

       --enable-bfd                                                     Enables BFD subsystem
       --enable-bgp-control-plane                                       Enable the BGP control plane.
       --enable-bgp-control-plane-status-report                         Enable the BGP control plane status reporting (default true)
+      --enable-bgp-maintenance-graceful-shutdown-community             Enables sending GRACEFUL_SHUTDOWN BGP community when the node is in maintenance mode
       --enable-bgp-svc-health-checking                                 Enables BGP integration with service health-checking --enable-bpf-clock-probe                                         Enable BPF clock source probing for more efficient tick retrieval
       --enable-bpf-masquerade                                          Masquerade packets from endpoints leaving the host with BPF instead of iptables